 Freedom vs Assets

 People are increasingly valuing freedom over assets or income.
-When and where you work, what you work on, and who you work for has value the same way how much you’re paid does.
-For example, being able to make your own schedule and work from anywhere in the world may be worth more to some people than doing the same work at a fixed schedule and location.
+When and where you work, what you work on, and who you work for has value – the same way how much you’re paid does.
+For example, being able to make your own schedule and work from anywhere in the world may be worth more to some people than doing the same work on a fixed schedule and location.

 A New Breed of Entrepreneurship